oscarmonllor99/AVISM/README.md

     * $\delta > \delta_\text{2}$
 3. After the previous step, the code obtains a set of overlapping cubes covering all regions potentially belonging to a void.
 The next step consists of merging these cubes in a volume-ordered way, starting with the biggest, such that voids are built all synchronously, starting by the core regions (biggest cubes) until reaching the boundaries (smaller cubes).

 This process can be repeated at different levels of resolution using finer grids, leading to a list of voids-in-voids.
-The void finder characteristics, several applications (mock test, cosmological simulation data and galaxy surveys), and a thorough comparison with other void finders can be found in _Monllor-Berbegal et al. 2025 accepted, A&A_ ([ArXiv](https://arxiv.org/abs/2509.25329)).
+The void finder characteristics, several applications (mock test, cosmological simulation data and galaxy surveys), and a thorough comparison with other void finders can be found in _Monllor-Berbegal et al. 2025_.

 ## Repository organisation

 The source code can be found inside the `src` folder with all `.f90` files.
 Several `Python` tools are provided inside the `tools` folder.
 These are examples to handle simulated and galaxy survey data in order to prepare a proper input for the void finder.
-Inside `test1` one can find the source code used to create the mock voids test described in _Monllor-Berbegal et al. 2025 accepted, A&A_ ([ArXiv](https://arxiv.org/abs/2509.25329)).
+Inside `test1` one can find the source code used to create the mock voids test described in _Monllor-Berbegal et al. 2025_.
 Finally, the `config` folder contains `voids.dat`, which is the main configuration file provided to the code.
 We also give an example `Makefile` and `run.sh` in order to properly compile and execute the code.

 ## Installation